gverploeg/Traffic_Accidents_Capstone/README.md

 Determined Multicolinearity with Variance Inflation Factor (VIF).
 As the name suggests, a variance inflation factor (VIF) quantifies how much the variance is inflated.
 A variance inflation factor exists for each of the predictors in a multiple regression model.
 A VIF of 1 means that there is no correlation, while VIFs exceeding 10 are signs of serious multicollinearity requiring correction.
 In the data, I dropped Latitude and Longitude due to their high values, both exceeding 20.

-Due to the abudance of categorical features, there are several columns that need to be one-hot encoded or changed to a binary value in order to utilize thee features.
+Due to the abudance of categorical features, there are several columns that need to be one-hot encoded or changed to a binary value in order to utilize there features.
 By dropping one of the one-hot encoded columns from each categorical feature, we ensure there are no "reference" columns — the remaining columns become linearly independent.
 These features included:

 * Road Surface: Dry, Wet or damp, Snow, Frost or ice, Flood over 3cm. deep, Oil or diesel
 * Road Type: Roundabout, One way street, Dual carriageway, Single carriageway, Slip road